ongres/stackgres/doc/content/en/09-runbooks/13-io-isolation/_index.md

 No `hostPath` mounts, no privileged init containers in the cluster pods, no custom cgroup writes from inside the workload.

-> StackGres 1.19 (upcoming) will introduce a complementary mechanism that
-> configures per-pod I/O caps directly in the SGCluster spec, with no
-> node-level preparation.
-It is simpler to enable, but requires host-cgroup
-> access from the cluster pods, which SCC policies in many OpenShift
-> environments forbid.
-This runbook covers the alternative path: more
-> upfront node preparation, but using only standard, supported
-> configuration surfaces.
-Both approaches will coexist; this runbook will
-> link to the in-cluster approach once 1.19 ships.

 The runbook covers configuring CRI-O and containerd directly (applicable to any Kubernetes distribution), then documents the OpenShift-specific path that delivers the same configuration through the Machine Config